alexcurwood/PlaylistManager/README.md

 ### Playlist Manager Tool

 The playlist manager tool was created using various calls to the Spotify API: https://developer.spotify.com/documentation/web-api.
 The user first grants permission using OAuth2.0 for the application to make API calls on their behalf.
 Various GET requests are then made to retrieve data regarding the user's playlists, and the songs within them.
-This data is then used within the genre filtering process.
+This data is then used within the genre-filtering process.
 After filtering, a POST request is then made to add the filtered playlist to the user's profile.

 ### Styling